Implementing DPDK and Xen

 XEN provides support for non-blocking ring buffers in xenstore similar to DPDK rte-rings.
 These are called xenstore-rings.

 In the final section we compare and summarize the two solutions.
-Comparing XEN and DPDK Solutions – A summary
+XEN and DPDK Solutions: Alternative to Polling >

 By Larry S.